-Unless specified otherwise, all Tasks and SubTasks described in this Attachment A.1 (Tasks and Deliverables) to Exhibit A (Statement of Work), must be performed by Contractor.
+Unless specified otherwise, all Tasks and Subtasks described in this Attachment A.1 (Tasks and Deliverables) to Exhibit A (Statement of Work) to the Contract, must be performed by Contractor.
 Contractor must prepare and deliver all Deliverables described in this Attachment, using the Deliverable numbers and titles indicated.
-The process for receiving, reviewing, and accepting the Deliverables is provided in Attachment A.2 (Deliverable Acceptance Process) to Exhibit A (Statement of Work).
+The process for receiving, reviewing, and accepting the Deliverables is provided in Attachment A.2 (Deliverable Acceptance Process), to Exhibit A (Statement of Work) to the Contract.

-1.0 Task 1 Project Planning - Project Control Document (PCD)
+1.0 Task 1 Project Planning - Project Control Document

 Each Task to be performed by both Contractor and County staff must be specifically addressed in a Project Control Document (PCD).
-The PCD must include the general order in which the Tasks and Subtasks must be performed (some Tasks may be conducted in parallel) and the order in which the Deliverables must be produced.
+The PCD must include the general order in which the Tasks and Subtasks will be performed (some Tasks may be conducted in parallel) and the order in which the Deliverables must be produced.